-Barrier protection methods are available at HEART-Wellness Resource Center.
+Barrier protection methods are available at Wellness Resource Center.
 Other forms of contraception and birth control are available at Student Health Services for all Temple students.

 Used on a male penis to provide protection during oral, vaginal, and anal sexual intercourse.

 - Open carefully and remove condom from package

 - Place a drop of water-based lubricant inside the tip of the condom

 - Pinch tip of the condom as it is placed on the head of the penis